The Bankrate promise

 Higher rates typically cause market dysfunction.
 That’s partially by design: When the Fed raises rates, it wants to tighten financial conditions, soaking up extra liquidity in the marketplace.

-Case in point: The S&P 500 closed in bear market territory on June 13 and is down nearly 22 percent since the beginning of 2022.
+Case in point: The S&P 500 is down nearly 20 percent since the beginning of 2022.

 Still, that shouldn’t mean anything for long-term investors, especially those that put money into the markets by way of a retirement account.
 If you’re investing over a time horizon that spans decades, you’ll no doubt have to endure both booms and busts.